Forgotten Freshness

 Forgotten Freshness is a rarities album by American hip hop group Insane Clown Posse.
 Released in 1995, the album features unreleased and "lost" tracks that are harder to find elsewhere.

 This album features some samples that were not cleared for national distribution; therefore, this album was only released in the Detroit area and the mid-west and in limited copies.
 In 1998, the group released Forgotten Freshness Volumes 1 & 2.
-"Ghetto Zone", "Life At Risk", and "Ask You Somethin" were not featured on the re-release, with "Ask You Somethin" appearing on no other release.
+"Ghetto Zone", "Life At Risk", and "Ask You Somethin" were not featured on the re-release, with "Ask You Somethin" not appearing on any other release until the 2020 reissue of the Dog Beats EP.
 The edits of "Southwest Strangla" and "3 Rings" are also exclusive to this compilation, the former featuring an intro that would later become part of "12" from the Riddle Box album and the latter featuring an answering machine message.
 It is the group's first installment in the "Forgotten Freshness album series", their 1st compilation album, and their 6th overall release.